-Market Facilitation and Education

-o provision of timely and relevant information on allocations, new or augmented infrastructure, volumes and prices, through the SunWater website or that of the Department of Environment and Resource Management (now the Department of Energy and Water Supply).
+- Market Facilitation and Education - provision of timely and relevant information on allocations, new or augmented infrastructure, volumes and prices, through the SunWater website or that of the Department of Environment and Resource Management (now the Department of Energy and Water Supply).

-Transparent Trading Processes
+• Transparent Trading Processes

-publication of the volume and timing of water allocations that SunWater will trade and whether they will be released by permanent transfer, term allocation or temporary transfer.

-Pricing

-- trading can take place through a public exchange, by tender or auction or through direct negotiation with customers through the SunWater broker. - o no price discrimination for the same product delivered at the same time. - Approval of Trades for seasonal assignments: - o no discrimination between those involving customers and SunWater. - o approved in accordance with criteria in temporary trade application forms on SunWater's website. - Disclosure standard water delivery and trading contracts to be on SunWater's website.
+- publication of the volume and timing of water allocations that SunWater will trade and whether they will be released by permanent transfer, term allocation or temporary transfer. - Pricing - trading can take place through a public exchange, by tender or auction or through direct negotiation with customers through the SunWater broker. - \circ no price discrimination for the same product delivered at the same time.